-Asthma treatments have become pretty standard by now.
-You take long-term control medicines to avoid asthma attacks, and quick-relief medicines to treat symptoms when they start.
+Asthma treatments have become pretty understandable by now.
+You take long-term control medications to avoid asthma attacks and quick-relief medications to treat symptoms when they start.

-These treatments typically work well in people with mild to moderate asthma.
-Yet, for around 5 percent to 10 percent of people with the condition, traditional asthma medicines may not be enough to control symptoms.
+These treatments work well for most people with mild to moderate asthma.
+Yet, for around 5 to 10 percent of people with the condition, they may not be enough to manage symptoms.

 Keep reading to find out if biologic drugs are right for you.

 Biologic drugs are genetically engineered proteins.
 They’re designed to target specific substances in your immune system that cause inflammation.

 Doctors prescribe biologics for certain people with severe asthma whose symptoms haven’t improved with inhaled corticosteroids, short-acting beta-agonists, and other standard treatments.